University Student Conduct Policy

 VII.
 REVIEW AND UPDATEStop

 This policy has been developed to promote education and procedural fairness to students.
-In accordance with the Developing University Policies, the responsible officer must ensure that they are up to date and appropriately reflect obligations imposed by current laws, as well as best practices.
+In accordance with the NYU Policy on Developing University Policies, the responsible officer must ensure that they are up to date and appropriately reflect obligations imposed by current laws, as well as best practices.
 The Community Standards Committee will review the policies and procedures on an annual basis and make recommendations for any modifications to the responsible officer.
 The Committee will report modifications of the policy to the Senate any recommendations for their modification.

 VIII.
 POLICY DEFINITIONStop

 “NYU” or “University” includes the schools, colleges, institutes (e.g., Institute of Fine Arts (IFA), Institute for the Study of the Ancient World (ISAW), Courant Institute of Mathematical Sciences, and the Center for Urban Science and Progress (CUSP)), and other Units of NYU.

 "Student Organization” means a group of students who have complied with the registration requirements of the University or otherwise recognized by the University through formal advising and/or oversight.
 This term includes, but is not limited to, organizations and clubs registered with the Center for Student Life, the Student Government Assembly, Greek-letter organizations, athletic teams (including varsity and intramural teams), and groups recognized and/or advised by other administrative or academic units of the University.

 “Portal Campus” means NYU Abu Dhabi or NYU Shanghai.

 “Study Away Site” means NYU Accra, NYU Berlin, NYU Buenos Aires, NYU Florence, NYU London, NYU Madrid, NYU Paris, NYU Prague, NYU Sydney, NYU Tel Aviv, NYU Washington, D.C., or the NYU Program in Los Angeles.

 Note: Portal Campuses and Study Away Sites may enact additional supplemental policies and/or alternate language to provide clarity and context, and to ensure compliance with local law and customs.
 In the event of a conflict between this Policy and a supplemental policy enacted by a Portal Campus or Study Away Site, the latter shall be controlling.

 About This Policy

 Effective Date Supersedes University Student Conduct Policy (August 12, 2020) Issuing Authority Senior Vice-President for Student Affairs Responsible Officer Director, Office of Student Conduct and Community Standards